gerardl/devtools/README.md

 Often called the "developer console" or just "the console," Chrome DevTools can be one of the most potent weapons in your arsenal when it comes to tracking down issues on slow pages or fixing bugs.
 You can do things like modify live CSS, run your own JavaScript code on demand, and inspect the network traffic happening each time you visit a new website.
 While this guide is aimed at Google Chrome specifically, all the major browsers have their own, similar, version of developer tools.
 Much of the information contained in this guide will likely be helpful while working with other browsers.

-The only software you need is the Google Chrome browser; DevTools is included in every install.
+The only software you need to follow this tutorial is the Google Chrome browser; DevTools is included in every install.
 Let's start by opening the main DevTools window.
-The default keybinds are <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>I</kbd> and <kbd>F12</kbd>.
+The default keybinds are <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>I</kbd> or <kbd>F12</kbd>.
 If you have changed these shortcuts, you can also click on the customization menu (three dots) in the top-right corner of Google Chrome, open the **more tools** sub-menu and click **Developer tools**.
 You should see a window that looks something like the image below.

 <br />